valeriagili/GettinAndCleaningData_CourseProject/README.md

 These signals were used to estimate the following variables of the feature vector for each pattern: mean mean(), standard deviation std(), median absolute deviation mad(), Largest value in array max(), smallest value in array min(), signal magnitude area sma(), energy measure energy(), interquartile range iqr(), signal entropy entropy(), autorregresion coefficients arCoeff(), correlation coefficient between two signals correlation(), index of the frequency component with largest magnitude maxInds(), weighted average of the frequency components to obtain a mean frequency meanFreq(), skewness of the frequency domain signal skewness(), kurtosis of the frequency domain signal kurtosis(), energy of a frequency interval within the 64 bins of the FFT of each window bandsEnergy(), angle between to vectors angle().
 Additional vectors were obtained by averaging the signals in a signal window sample: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean.
 These are used on the angle() variable.

-For this project we can ignore the original (inertial) signal and just focus on the estimated features.
-Files relevant to this project are then:
+For the sake of this project we can ignore the original (inertial) signal and just focus on the estimated features.
+Files relevant to us are then:

 - 'features.txt': List of all features.